-All staff have a duty to challenge bullying, including homophobic, biphobic and transphobic (HBT) bullying and language.
+All staff have a duty to challenge bullying (including HBT bullying and language).
 All staff should report bullying, be vigilant to signs of bullying and play an active role in the school's efforts to prevent bullying.

 Senior staff

 The Senior Leadership Team and the Head Teacher have overall responsibility for ensuring that the anti-bullying policy is followed by all members of staff and that the school upholds its duty to promote the safety and wellbeing of all children.